-1. Debt & Money Market Instruments:
+1. Debt and Money Markets Instruments

 - 1. Certificate of Deposits (CD) CD is a negotiable money market instrument issued by scheduled commercial banks and select all-India Financial Institutions that have been permitted by the RBI to raise short term resources.
 The maturity period of CDs issued by the Banks is between 7 days to one year, whereas, in case of FIs, maturity is between one year to 3 years from the date of issue.
 CDs may be issued at a discount to face value. - 2.
 Commercial Paper (CP) -CP is an unsecured negotiable money market instrument issued in the form of a promissory note, generally issued by the corporates, primary dealers and all India Financial Institutions as an alternative source of short term borrowings.
 They are issued at a discount to the face value as may be determined by the issuer.
 CP is traded in secondary market and can be freely bought and sold before maturity. - 3.
-Securities issued by the Central and State Governments as may be permitted by RBI, securities guaranteed by the Central and State Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills).
-Central Government securities are sovereign debt obligations of the Government of India with zero-risk of default and issued on its behalf by RBI.
-They form part of Government's annual borrowing programme and are used to fund the fiscal deficit along with other short term and long term requirements.
-Such securities could be fixed rate, fixed interest rate with put/call option, zero coupon bond, floating ratebonds, capital indexed bonds, fixed interest security with staggered maturity payment etc. State Government securities are issued by the respective State Government in co-ordination with the RBI. - 4.
 Treasury Bills (T-Bills) are issued by the Government of India to meet their short term borrowing requirements.
 T-Bills are issued for maturities of 91 days, 182 days and 364 days.
-T-bills are issued at a discount to their face value and redeemed at par. - 5.
-Repos/reverse repos in Government Securities as may be permitted by RBI (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills).
-Repo (Repurchase Agreement) or Reverse Repo is a transaction in which two parties agree to sell and purchase the same security with an agreement to purchase or sell the same security at a mutually decided future date and price.
+T-bills are issued at a discount to their face value and redeemed at par. - 4.
+Bills Rediscounting, Tri-Party Repo, Repo/Reverse Repo (including repo in corporate bonds). - 5.
+Corporate Bonds include all debt instruments (including securitized debt) issued by entities such as Banks, Public Sector Undertakings, Government Agencies and other Statutory Bodies, Municipal Corporations, body corporate, companies, trusts/Special Purpose Vehicles etc and would exclude investments in Government Securities issued by Central and/or State Government. - 6.
+Investment in Government securities issued by Central and/or State Government to the extent of SEBI prescribed limits.
+Such securities may be supported by the ability to borrow from the Treasury or ii.
+Supported by Sovereign guarantee or the State Government or iii.
+Supported by Government of India/ State Government in some other way. - 7.
+Securities issued by any government agencies, quasi-government or statutory bodies, Public Sector Undertakings, which may or may not be guaranteed or supported by the Central